-4. Qwant – Private search engine based in France
+4. Qwant – A private search engine from France

-Qwant also has good search filtering options, to filter results by different categories (web, news, social, images, videos, and shopping) as well as date filters.
-The Qwant homepage also includes news stories, trending people, events, and other interest stories.
-Qwant continues to grow, with over 10 million searches per day, and is one of the most popular websites in France (top 50).
+Putting that aside, Qwant has good search filtering options.
+You can filter results by different categories (web, news, social, images, videos, and shopping) as well as by dates.
+The Qwant homepage includes news stories, trending people, events, and other interest stories.
+According to their website, Qwant serves 189 million results per month.

 Overall, Qwant is a good option for a private search engine, with many features in place to protect user privacy.

-5. DuckDuckGo – Private search engine based in the US
+5. DuckDuckGo – Popular private search engine based in the US

-DuckDuckGo is a US-based search engine that was started by Gabriel Weinberg in 2008.
+Based in the United States (not the ideal location from a privacy perspective), DDG was started by Gabriel Weinberg in 2008.
 It generates search results from over 400 sources including Wikipedia, Bing, Yandex, and Yahoo.
-DuckDuckGo has a close partnership with Yahoo (owned by Verizon), which helps it to better filter search results.
+DuckDuckGo has a close partnership with Yahoo (now owned by Verizon), which helps it to better filter search results.

-In testing out DDG for this private search guide, I found it to work pretty well, with relevant search terms being displayed for most tests.
+In my testing I found DDG to work well, with relevant search results quickly displayed for most tests.
 Search results for DuckDuckGo are primarily sourced from Bing.

-To finance operations, DuckDuckGo generates money through advertisements and affiliates, which is explained here.
+To finance operations, DuckDuckGo generates money through advertisements and affiliate programs, which is explained here.
 Similar to Google and other search engines, DuckDuckGo will display ads at the top of your searches.
-DuckDuckGo has partnered with Amazon and eBay as affiliates.
+DDG has partnered with Amazon and eBay as affiliates.

 In researching the background DuckDuckGo, I uncovered some interesting history.
 The founder of DDG, Gabriel Weinberg, was also behind a social network called Names Database, which collected the real names and addresses of its users.
 He then sold Names Database (and all the user data) to Classmates.com for “approximately $10 million in cash” in March 2006.

-6. Mojeek – A true crawler-based search engine with more privacy
+6. Mojeek – Crawler-based search engine with more privacy

 Mojeek doesn’t implement any kind of specific user tracking, whether that be at the time of visit or subsequently via standard logs, which Mojeek does keep.
-These logs contain the time of visit, page requested, possibly referral data, and browser information.
-IP addresses are not recorded (except in rare circumstances), instead the IP address is replaced with a simple two letter code indicating the visitors country of origin.
+These logs contain the time of visit, page requested, possibly referral data, and located in a separate log browser information.
+IP addresses are not recorded, instead the IP address is replaced with a simple two letter code indicating the visitors country of origin.
 By doing this, Mojeek removes any possibility of tracking or identifying any particular user.